karino2/htmnix_chart/README.md

 Embed chart.js in webview to use from command line.
-Setting json is read from stdin.
+Data and config json is read from stdin.

 ## Usage